top_heading

 [106:4] For He is the One who fed them after hunger, and provided them with security after fear.

 Salat is the most important one of all the rites given by God as it is an opportunity for us to make direct contact with Him several times a day at specific times.
 Many of us may think that Salat is just bowing and kneeling through recitation of a few Arabic words at certain times of the day to fulfill our obligation but it is more than that.
-Its sole objective is to achieve something that causes direct impact on our souls being the primary source of nourishment of souls that has reflected in the crucial verse, 20:14 – “I am God; there is no other god beside Me.
-You shall worship Me alone, and observe the Contact Prayers to remember Me.”
+Its sole objective is to achieve something that causes direct impact on our souls being the primary source to nourish our souls that has reflected in the crucial verse, 20:14 – “I am God; there is no god except I. So, you (Moses) shall worship Me and shall establish the salat prayer for My remembrance.”
 Thus. we can build our souls stronger through our regular practicing of Salat as we can become a muscle man through our regular exercise.

-[4:101] When you travel, you commit no error by shortening your Contact Prayers (Salat) if you fear that the disbelievers may attack you.
+[4:101] When you travel, you commit no error by shortening your the salat prayers if you fear that the disbelievers may attack you.
 Surely, the disbelievers are your ardent enemies.

-[23:1-2] Certainly, has succeeded the believers are those – they are humbles during their Salat Prayers.
+[23:1-2] Certainly, has succeeded the believers those who are humbles during their Salat Prayers.

 Peaceful Friday, salaam and God bless.